-Every time I am about to take an extended trip, I stop to consider what to do about our mail while away from home.
-With email and paperless (electronic) billing so common, I certainly receive less snail mail of a critical basis than in years past.
-However with charity requests, catalogs, sale circulars, and other bulk (junk) mail received almost daily, my mailbox tended to fill up in a matter of days.
+It's easy to submit a vacation mail hold with the USPS (United States Postal Service).
+Every time I have a vacation coming up soon, I decide what to do about our postal mail while away from home.
+With email and paperless (electronic) billing so common, I receive much less critical snail mail than in years past.
+However with random bills, credit card offers, charity requests, catalogs, sale circulars, and other bulk (junk) mail received almost daily, my home mailbox tended to fill up in a matter of days.
 So do I...

-As someone who prefers not to inconvenience others, in the past I have usually put our mail on hold with the post office.
+As someone who prefers not to inconvenience others, in the past I have usually put our family mail on hold with the post office.
 It seemed like the most secure and convenient option and costs nothing.
-Unfortunately my success rate while living in at several addresses in Pennsylvania (house and townhouse) and California (apartment and condo) has been mixed.
-Therefore I have gone back and forth among these three options to ensure that our mail does not overflow the box.
-The last thing I want to return home from vacation to is missing or lost mail.
+It usually works without fail so I recommend it to people who travel.
+Unfortunately there have been a few times while living at addresses in New Jersey (house), Pennsylvania (townhouse) and California (apartment) when something went wrong.

-I take lots of vacations and for the majority of situations, holding my mail worked.
-Twice my mail was never held as requested, but somehow it all fit (was shoved) in our mailbox while on a 10-day trip.
-Once our accumulated mail was not delivered to our home as of the return date (the date I picked for the mail service to resume).
+My wife and I take lots of vacations and for the vast majority of situations, holding all our mail for the duration worked.
+Twice our mail was never held as requested, but somehow it all fit (was shoved) in our mailbox while on a 10-day trip.
+Once our accumulated mail was not delivered to our home as of the return date.
+This is is the date wrote down on the form for the mail service to resume.
 Therefore I had to make a special trip to the post office during business hours which was not fun.
+I was looking forward to catching up on my missed mail as soon as I returned from vacation.

-So if you have decided to put your mail on hold for your next vacation, now comes the easy part.
+So if you have decided to put your mail on hold for your next vacation.
+Now comes the easy part.
 Do you want to go to the post office in person, use the website, or call them?
-Here is a summary of your three options.
+Here is a summary of your three options presented on the USPS website.

 You can visit your local post office branch in person if you prefer the experience of filling out the paper form.
 My advice is to avoid the lunch hour unless you want to wait in a long line to hand the paper form to a postal employee.
 With this option you can have the satisfaction of making sure your hold mail form is completed without any mistakes.